LCox3236/Wordle-Clone/README.md

 A clone of the popular wordle game, with variable word length.
 Currently includes 5 & 6 letter words.

-Improvments to be made:
-Add clickable keyboard like the official game has;
+Main branch: standard game.

+NodeJS branch: multiplayer game running on a nodeJS server, gives a new word after everyone has completed the previous one.

-Udate word checker to work with different length words, not just 5 letter.
+currently the word checker doesn't work after adding different length words, not just 5 letter.